MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/finance.md

 ms-service: dynamics365-business-central
 ms.topic: conceptual
-ms.search.keywords: CZ, Czech, Finance, Posting ms.date: 05/15/2019
+ms.search.keywords: CZ, Czech, Finance, Posting ms.date: 01/08/2020
 ms.reviewer: v-pejano
 ms.author: v-pejano
 ---

 # Finance

-In the Czech Republic, there are specific [!INCLUDE[prodshort](../../includes/prodshort.md)] features that you can use to track and manage your Finance.
+In the Czech Republic, there are specific [!INCLUDE[prodshort](../../includes/prodshort.md)] features that you can use to track and manage your finances.

 ## Corrections Posting (Red Storno)

-According to legal requirements, costs and revenues are usually posted only to either the debit or the credit side of a G/L Account.
-Companies in Eastern Europe usually enforce accounting policy to post certain inventory and GL transactions as corrections.
+According to legal requirements, costs and revenues are usually posted only to either the debit or the credit side of a G/L account.
+Companies in Eastern Europe usually enforce accounting policies to post certain inventory and GL transactions as corrections.
 The reason for this is that auditors and revenue authorities conduct accounting controls against this rule.

 The purpose of the feature is:
-- To allow the Accounting Manager to enforce corrective posting on desired G/L Accounts
+- To allow the accounting manager to enforce corrective posting on desired G/L accounts
-- To allow the Accounting Manager to enforce corrective posting in Inventory Postings (negative transfer entries, expected costs posting)
+- To allow the accounting manager to enforce corrective posting in inventory postings (negative transfer entries, expected costs posting)
-- To allow the Accounting Manager to enforce corrective posting of cancelling in Fixed Assets
+- To allow the accounting manager to enforce corrective posting of canceling in fixed assets
-- To allow the user to enforce corrective posting with just one click (G/L, Inventory and Jobs Postings)
+- To allow the user to enforce corrective posting with one click (in G/L, inventory, and job postings)

 ## Statutory Company Information

-In the current times, many documents are circulating within and outside company structures.
-Minimum necessary requirements of such documents are set by local legislations.
-It is possible to divide such requirements approximately into 3 groups:
+Many documents are circulating within and outside company structures.
+The minimum necessary requirements of such documents are set by local legislations.
+It is possible to divide such requirements roughly into three groups:
-- Company officials names need to be present on some internal and external documents
+- Company officials' names must be present on some internal and external documents.
-- Document footers – majority of external documents have to contain basic company information in document footers, usually in company’s partner language
+- Document footers – The majority of external documents must contain basic company information in document footers, usually in the company’s partner language.
-- Registration numbers have to be visible in internal and external document
+- Registration numbers must be visible in internal and external documents.

-This feature allows users to define company officials and designate them as General Manager, Accounting and Finance Managers for usage in internal and external documents.
+This feature allows users to define company officials and designate them as General Manager, Accounting, and Finance Managers for usage in internal and external documents.

 Users can define document footers in different languages.
 Such footers can be used in different reports and documents.

-Additional company registration numbers and other registration information can be stored in Company Information and used in documents.
+Additional company registration numbers and other registration information can be stored on the **Company Information** page and used in documents.

 ## Internal Financial Documents

-Users perform General Ledger operations and must have the possibility to print documents for these operations with layout in compliance with the legal requirements.
-Users also want to print a document for posted General Ledger operations.
+Users perform general ledger operations and must have the possibility to print documents for these operations with layout in compliance with the legal requirements.
+Users also want to print a document for posted general ledger operations.

 For the reasons above, this feature provides the following reports:
-- General Journal – Test Report is used to print documents from G/L Journals
+- General Journal – Test Report - used to print documents from G/L journals
-- General Ledger Document Report is used to print posted General Ledger operations
+- General Ledger Document Report - used to print posted general ledger operations

 ## Accounting Output Documents

-In order to comply with the legislation, reporting features and local reporting practices of Czech companies, this feature provides the following reports:
+In order to comply with the legislation, reporting features, and local reporting practices of Czech companies, this feature provides the following reports:
 - General Journal
 - General Ledger
 - Accounting Sheets
 - Turnover report by Global Dimension
 - Open G/L Entries to date
 - Inventory Account to date
 - Joining Bank Account Adjustment
 - Joining G/L Account Adjustment
 - G/L VAT Reconciliation
 - All payments on hold
 - Open Customer Entries at date
 - Open Vendor Entries at date
 - Fiscal Year Balance – standard report adjusted